 The Objective

-Re-imagine the subscription journey to be mobile-first, reduce churn, and simplify product selection for a growing catalog.
+Reimagine the subscription journey as mobile-first, reduce churn, and simplify product selection for a growing catalogue.

 The Challenge

-Our subscription model accounts for 60% of revenue, but the legacy interface was bloated, confusing, and led to high cancellation rates due to "order fatigue" (customers receiving too much product).
+Our subscription model generates 60% of our revenue, but the legacy interface was cumbersome, confusing, and resulted in high cancellation rates due to "order fatigue" (customers receiving excessive products).

 IMPACT